xinyanliang/EDFv0.1/README.md

 # EDF
-Evolutionary Deep Fusion Method and Its Application in Chemical Structure Recognition
+Evolutionary Deep Fusion Method and Its Application in Chemical Structure Recognition.
+The code is still very raw in terms of utility.
+More time needs to be taken to make it perfect.

 ![The overall framework of EDF](images/model.png)